MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 *Computed* entities are based on queries running over a datastore, which may be another dataflow.
 As such, computed entities behave in the same way as linked entities.

 Since computed entities and linked entities behave similarly, the requirements and configuration steps are the same for both.
-One difference is that for computed entities, in certain configurations, incremental refresh cannot run in an optimized fashion due to the way partitions are built.
+One difference is that for computed entities, in certain configurations, incremental refresh can't run in an optimized fashion because of the way partitions are built.

 ## Changing between incremental and full refresh